esa/pagmo/doc/sphinx/tutorials/getting_started_with_hyper_volumes.rst

 .. code-block:: python

-  from PyGMO import hypervolume
+  from PyGMO.util import hypervolume
   'hypervolume' in dir()  # Returns True

 Since the computation of the hypervolume indicator and the hypervolume contributions are bound tightly to multi-objective optimization, we provide two ways of constructing a hypervolume object.
 The first one uses the fitness values of the individuals of a population for the input point set:

 .. code-block:: python

   from PyGMO import *
+  from PyGMO.util import *

   prob = problem.dtlz2(fdim=3)  # Construct DTLZ-2 problem with 3-dimensional fitness space
   pop = population(prob, 50)  # Construct the population object